-Aquava New Music Studio was founded in 1996 by conductor Carmen Helena Téllez and Cary Boyce, and joined by flutist and events producer Alain Barker in 2000.
+Aquava New Music Studio was founded in 1996 by conductor Carmen-Helena Téllez and composer Cary Boyce, joined by flutist and events producer Alain Barker in 2000.

 Aquava New Music Studio assembles teams of virtuoso musicians and artists for projects involving new music.
 The forces may consist of a single instrument or a full orchestra and chorus, with anything in between.
 However, we are perhaps best known for presenting virtuoso works for vocal/instrumental combinations.